- Lecturer in Humanitarian Assistance

 YOU WILL BE RESPONSIBLE FOR

-- Contributing to building an active international research record, including publications and the generation of external research income.
+- Contributing to building an active (national) research record, including publication and the generation of external research income.

-- Participating with senior colleagues in developing and maintaining collaborative links with the national and international research community.
+- Participating with colleagues in developing and maintaining links and partnerships with the sector and the wider community.

 Deakin University values diversity, enables access and promotes inclusion